-Delgadillo’s first release is a 2001 Cabernet Sauvignon making this the oldest current release of any producer we have met with through our work with the Napa Wine Project.
+Delgadillo’s first release is a 2001 Cabernet Sauvignon making this among the oldest current release wines of any producer we have met with through our work with the Napa Wine Project.
 This wine spent 3 years in oak and then another 5 years in bottle before being released.
 As a result this wine has significant bottle age giving the consumer who is interested in aged wines an alternative to most wineries’ much newer first releases.

 Ignacio’s expertise is among the vineyards and he carefully manages each vineyard they source fruit from.
 He has been the winemaker since the first vintage.

 The 2001 vintage has achieved the smoothness that Ignacio desires in his wines.
-Despite the additional aging this wine shows lots of fruit, almost as if it were a younger wine.
+Despite the additional aging this wine shows plenty of fruit, almost as if it were a younger wine.
 It is a higher alcohol wine coming in at just over 15%.
 The bouquet shows some floral notes as well as hints of graphite and vanilla leading to an entry that is extremely soft and lush (shows plum and red cherry flavors) which carries throughout the palate.
 The finish is smooth and long and shows velvety tannins.

 Ignacio is also a founder of Wine Country Cases a premiere custom wood box and packaging company for shipping wine bottles.
 When he was working at Freemark Abbey the market for wooden shipping boxes was geared to larger companies and there wasn’t an option for smaller made to order custom boxes.
-Seeing a need for this, Ignacio and his partner started hand crafting boxes on a small scale.
-Today, more than 20 years since this company was founded they employ a number of people and produce over 50 different styled boxes – mostly for the wine industry but also for the food industry and other retailers.
-Visit: www.winecountrycases.com for more information.
+Seeing a need for this, Ignacio and his partner Dan Pina began hand crafting boxes on a small scale, founding the company in 1988.

 Delgadillo’s wine is currently cellared in one of their warehouses on a 12 acre site between Calistoga and St. Helena.
 They have plantable vineyard land here and have plans to develop a small vineyard which will ultimately produce the fruit for their single vineyard Cabernet Sauvignons.

 As of July 2015 Delgadillo Cellars offers their wines in a tasting room called The Wine Thief that features small production Napa based vintners.
 This tasting room is located on the corner of 1st and McKinstry Streets directly across from Gott’s Roadside Hamburgers and the Oxbow Public Market.
 Visits are by walk-in during normal business hours – at the tasting counter, or from one of two automatic dispenser wine stations (by the taste, by the half glass or by the glass).
 Reservations are required to meet directly with Ignacio Jr where guests then try their current release wines in one of the two private rooms on site.